bennylojf/DontEatThat/README.md

 # Don't Eat That Web Application

-A web application that allows a user to be able to make healthier food choices.
+This is a web application that helps user make healthier food choices.
 The inspiration for the development of Don't Eat That! was the book Eat This, Not That!, a nutrition guide that displays a handful of food products from every category and suggests the healthiest choice.
 We felt that the book did not have enough food products and did not allow users to make a side by side comparison of two choices.
 Hence, this web application is designed so users can compare two food products side by